forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

   * Ions -> Ion binding
   * Dipoles and Ions -> Dipole Forces
 * Dynamically charged particles
-  * Mainly large molecules (All generalized molecules but the induced forces at naturally occurring temperatures are only relevant for large molecules). -> Van der Waals Forces
+  * Mainly large molecules (generalized molecules but the induced forces at naturally occurring temperatures are only relevant for large molecules). -> Van der Waals Forces

-## Bindings give Matter Structure and State
+## Intermolecular Bindings give Matter Structure and State

-> in work and incomplete and explorative
+> in work and incomplete and partly explorative

+### States of Matter

+> Solid = stable in shape

+> Liquid = changeable shape but constant volume

+> Gas = changeable shape and upon pressure the volume changes

+### Units for States of Matter
+What is solid, liquid or gaseous can vary depending on the task of interest.
+Examples:
+* Millet, salt or sugar can measured - using the changeable shape - in measure jug or a spoon and thus behave fluid like for this task.
+Although solid at small scale, when considered at large scale the small particles are free to move respect to each other giving them a liquid behavior for the measuring quantities used for cooking.
+To measure very small amounts (in the order of a single grain) however, the behavior becomes that of a solid: the single grains have a constant shape and are indivisible.
+Similarly for sieves, it depends on the how fine grained the sieve is whether substances flow through as liquids or are hold back as solids.
+* Water between 0 and 100 degrees behaves fluid.
+However if zooming down to recognize single molecules, 'fluid' water is a collection of tiny 'sort of ice' particles which move freely respect to each other.
+* An [aerosol](../5_epidemiological/transmission.md#aerosol) behaves like a gas mixture.
+However the particles, which are 'dissolved' in the air, are not gaseous at the microscopic level but fluid (tiny water droplets in the air) or solid (e.g. dust, soot particles).

+=> For macroscopic states, the *interactions* of microscopic particles are important and not the microscopic structure of the particles.

+> ##### State Defining Units
+> *State defining units* or just *state-units* are particles whose interacting patters determine the state of matter.

+* The smallest state defining units are generalized molecules which determine the microscopic structure of matter.
+* The matter of interest should consists of many units such that the behavior of the unit particles behave stochastically for the task of interest.

+### Binding Patterns
-#### Bindings induce Constant Positions
+#### Bindings inducing Constant Positions
-The atoms can *not* move respect to each other without breaking the bindings.
+The units *cannot* move respect to each other without breaking the bindings.
 -> Solid matter

+Examples: Salts (ion bindings), Ice (hydrogen bonds)

-#### Bindings induce Constant Distances
+#### Bindings inducing Constant Distances
+The units move freely but at constant distance respect to each other.
+-> Liquid

+Example:
-Generalized molecules interact through intramolecular forces (which are minimized at a certain distance).
+* Generalized molecules interact through intramolecular forces (which are minimized at a certain distance).
 The average distance between molecules is constant but the molecules move freely  with respect to each other.
--> Liquid

 #### No Bindings
-Generalized molecules fly around freely and only interact upon collision.
+The units fly around freely and only interact upon collision.
 -> Gas

-#### Mixed Bindings
-Bindings can induce only locally constant positions which induces small solid particles.
-These solid particles in turn can be bound with the binding patterns above:
-* bindings inducing constant positions -> solid
-* bindings inducing constant distances -> liquid
-* no bindings -> gas (called aerosol if within another gas)

-#### States of Matter
-* Solid = stable in shape
-* Liquid = changeable shape but constant volume
-* Gas = changeable shape and upon pressure the volume changes
+Examples: Air (mixture of different generalized molecules flying around.
+The molecules are N2, O2, H2O, CO2, ...)

-## Changes in intermolecular Binding Patterns
+## Changes in intermolecular Bindings

 ### Condensation and Evaporation

 > ##### Evaporation
 > The process when molecules from a liquid escape the intramolecular binding to move into the gaseous phase.

 > ##### Condensation
 > The process when particles move from gaseous to liquid.

->> ##### Condeva Equilibrium
+>> ##### Condeva Equilibrium of a Particle
->> The condeva equilibrium is the state where the rates of evaporation and condensation are equal.
+>> The condeva equilibrium is the state where the rates of evaporation and condensation are equal for particles consisting of specific substances.

-> I haven't come across an official definition of the condeva equilibrium, so this is a definition used only here.
-Likely there is something like this under a different name.
+> The condeva equilibrium is used on this page only.
+There may exist a concept like this under a different name in literature.

 At the condeva equilibrium the particles stay constant in size.
 For a given substance there is specific relative humidity at which particles of the substance are in the condeva equilibrium:

->> ##### Condeva Humidity
+>> ##### Condeva Humidity of a Particle
->> The condeva humidity for a substance is the humidity (can be given relative or absolute) at which particles at which the particles of the substance are in the condeva equilibrium.
+>> The condeva humidity for a particle of a given substance is the humidity (can be given relative or absolute) at which the particles of the substance are in the condeva equilibrium.

+* The condeva humidity of particle depends on its substances and their arrangement.
-* by definition the condensation and evaporation rates are equal at the condeva humidity thus the particles neither growth nor shrink.
+* By definition the condensation and evaporation rates are equal at the condeva humidity thus the particles neither growth nor shrink.
-* If the droplets consist of pure water, the condeva humidity is a relative humidity of 100%.
-* If the relative humidity is above 100% the water condensates and near instant a relative humidity of 100% is reached.
+* If the droplets consist of pure water, the condeva humidity is a relative humidity of 100% which is called the critical point.
+If the relative humidity is above 100% the water condensates and near instant a relative humidity of 100% is reached => pure water particles either are evaporating or they are the critical point = condeva equilibrium of pure water.

 ### Efflorescence and Deliquescence